 Depending on the task, special residual stock machining strategies are available for 3D milling, such as for fillets or complex cavities.
 Path and height-oriented NC programs reduce machine run times.
 You also benefit from precise calculation of the milling areas in residual stock machining.

-Indexed residual stock programs can also be calculated fully automatically.
+Indexed residual stock programs can also be calculated automatically.
 This reduces machining times on the machine and achieves better surface quality.